alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces/theory-of-operation-v1.md

-## Theory of Operation
+## Theory of Operation version 1

 This document describes the theory of operation how the Home Appliances and Entertainment (HAE) Service Framework should work.

 ### Overview

-HAE service framework defines a common set of standard interface definitions to be shared for AllJoyn represenation of HAE devices and provides a common open source implementation.
-These standard interfaces abstacts common capabilities across device vendors and across device types.
+HAE service framework defines a common set of standard interfaces to be shared for AllJoyn representation of HAE devices and provides a common open source implementation.
+These standard interfaces abstact common capabilities across device vendors and across device types.
 The followings are benefits of this service framework.

 ##### Cross-vendor interoperability